 Boulogne's Ville Basse (lower town) is home to the port and the riverside with markets every Wednesday and Sunday.
-Ville Basse is also home to the aquarium de Boulogne sur mer.
+Here you’ll also find the aquarium de Boulogne sur mer.

-Ville Haute (upper town) is a medieval town centre with original castle walls, containing the Castle, the Belfry, the Town Hall as well as winding, narrow streets full of cafes, shops and restaurants.
-Ville Haute is most popular with tourists as it is a typically-French town centre.
+Ville Haute (upper town) is a medieval town centre with original castle walls, containing the Castle, the Belfry and the Town Hall, as well as winding, narrow streets full of cafes, shops and restaurants.
+Ville Haute is most popular with tourists as it is a typically ‘French’ town centre.